mintDan/MonteCarlo/README.md

 ![I.png](https://github.com/mintDan/MonteCarlo/blob/master/figs/I.png)

-To calculate the probability P, we need to calculate the integral I, and this in itself is done by changing the MonteCarlo.py script.
+To calculate the probability P, we need to calculate the integral I, and this in itself is done by calling MonteCarlo.py as a module.

 ![BFint.png](https://github.com/mintDan/MonteCarlo/blob/master/figs/BFint.png)